Sweet Potato Latkes Recipe

 It wasn’t until the 1800s that potato pancakes became popular.
 Potatoes were cheap to grow in Eastern Europe and, with the abundance of the vegetable, became the main ingredient in latkes.
 Eventually it spread to Jewish cultures throughout the world and, today, you’d be hard-pressed to find a Hanukkah celebration that didn’t include potato latkes.

-Though potato latkes are usually made with all-purpose flour, my version is made with arrowroot or tapioca starch, making these gluten-free latkes.
+Additionally, though potato latkes are usually made with all-purpose flour, my version is made with arrowroot or tapioca starch, making these gluten-free latkes.
 I’ve also created two different versions for you to enjoy: the first latkes have baked potato-style toppings, with plain yogurt and chopped green onions.

 The second sweet potato latke recipe uses yogurt, healing raw honey and cacao nibs for a more dessert-style potato pancakes.
 You can make a big batch of latkes and put out all the toppings for friends and family to create their own favorite version.
 Variety is the spice of life!